gilja/instruments_fourier_analysis/README.md

 # Citing PyToneAnalyzer

-If you are using PyToneAnalyzer in your research, please consider acknowledging it by citing.
+If you are using PyToneAnalyzer in your research, please acknowledge it by citing.
 For details on how to cite, please refer to the following [link](https://github.com/gilja/instruments_fourier_analysis/blob/main/CITATION.txt).

 &nbsp;